codesharedot/bitcoin-gold-price/README.md

-# decred price
+# vechain price

-Gets the decred price with Python (from JSON).
+Gets the vechain price with Python (from JSON).

 https://pythonbasics.org